agaitanis/msc_thesis/README.md

 	* Zoom by pressing the zoom buttons or by scrolling.
 	* Move the picture by pressing Shift + Left Click.
 * Delect elements
-	* Press the button "Detect elements" to detect the floorplan elements using the exported model.
+	* Press the "Detect elements" button to detect the floorplan elements using the exported model.
 * Create graph
-	* Press the button "Create graph" to automatically create the graph of the rooms/doors layout.
+	* Press the "Create graph" button to automatically create the graph of the rooms/doors layout.
 * Edit graph
-	* Select a node/edge by clicking on it in the picture
+	* Select a node/edge by clicking on it in the picture.
-	* Select multiple nodes/edges by pressing Ctrl
+	* Select multiple nodes/edges by pressing Ctrl.
-	* Move a node by pressing Shift + Left Click on the node
+	* Move a node by pressing Shift + Left Click on the node.
 	* Create a new node by pressing the "New node" button or by pressing Right Click > New node here.
 	* Create a new edge by selecting two nodes and then pressing the "New edge" button.
 	* Delete a node/edge by pressing the "Delete" button or by pressing the Del key.
+* Calculate paths
+	* Set one or more exits by pressing the "Mark as exit" button
+	* Press the "Calculate paths" button in order to calculate the paths using the Dijkstra algorithm.
+	* Select one node to show the shortest path to the nearest exit.
 * Save graph
-	* Save the graph to xml with File > Save graph
+	* Save the graph to xml with File > Save graph.

 Example: